 What Is TPR in Foster Care?
 Termination of Parental Rights Explained

 TPR stands for Termination of Parental Rights.
-It is the legal step that transforms a child in foster care into a child who is legally free to be adopted — and it is one of the most significant and least-explained milestones in the entire foster-to-adopt process.
-If you are a foster parent hoping to adopt, or if you are trying to understand why the process takes as long as it does, this is where most of the timeline actually lives.
+It is the legal step that can make a child in foster care legally free for adoption once the order is final and any appeal rights are resolved — and it is one of the most significant and least-explained milestones in the entire foster-to-adopt process.
+If you are a foster parent hoping to adopt, or if you are trying to understand why the process takes as long as it does, this is where much of the timeline actually lives.

 What Termination of Parental Rights Means

 A termination of parental rights is a permanent, irrevocable court order that severs the legal bond between a parent and their child.
-After TPR, the birth parents no longer have any legal rights or obligations regarding the child — no custody rights, no visitation rights, no obligation to pay child support.
-The child becomes, in legal terms, a "legal orphan" who is available for adoption.
+After a final TPR, the birth parents generally no longer have custody or visitation rights or ongoing parental decision-making authority regarding the child; state law governs any remaining obligations.
+The child can become legally free for adoption.

 TPR is one of the most serious actions a court can take in family law.
 Because it permanently ends a constitutional relationship, courts apply a high evidentiary standard before granting it: the state must prove its case by "clear and convincing evidence," which is a higher bar than the "preponderance of the evidence" standard used in most civil cases.